William Graham (Welsh politician): Political career

 Graham has been an active Conservative politician from the 1980s, when he was elected to Gwent County Council.
 He was then a Newport councillor, and Leader of the Conservative Group on the City Council until standing down in 2004.

-Graham has been an active member of the National Assembly for South Wales East since the first Assembly elections in May 1999.
+Graham was a member of the National Assembly for Wales, representing South Wales East, from the first Assembly elections in May 1999 until 2016.
 He contested the Newport West Constituency in the 1999 and 2003 Assembly elections.
 As a result of changes to the election rules in the Government of Wales Act 2006, he was selected as leading Conservative List Candidate for South Wales East for the May 2007 and 2011 Assembly elections.

 In the First Assembly was appointed as Committee Chair of the Pre 16 Education, Schools and Early Learning Committee.
 In the Second Assembly he was Chair of the Committee on School Funding and of the House Committee from 9 Nov 2006; Member of the Assembly Shadow Commission, set up to prepare the way for the Third Assembly; and Conservative education spokesman in the National Assembly, Chairman of the Conservative Group and Chief Whip.

 In the Third Assembly he was appointed European Affairs spokesman for the Official Opposition and Conservative group chairman and Chief Whip.
 He was also appointed as the Conservative representative on the Assembly Commission.
 He was an Assembly Commissioner between 2007 and 2011.
 On 11 July 2007 he was appointed Shadow Leader of the House and Shadow Chief Whip.
-Graham is currently the Shadow Minister for Social Services, in addition to being Business Manager and Chief Whip of the Welsh Conservative Group in the National Assembly since 2011.
+Graham served as the Shadow Minister for Social Services, in addition to being Business Manager and Chief Whip of the Welsh Conservative Group in the National Assembly from 2011.